jawolfe97/Reaction_Modeler/README.md

 Python code to simulate and visualize reaction progression over time.

 Note: Reaction inputs are lists of single steps or equilibria with each species designated as a single letter code.
 A colon separates out the reaction or species from its rate or concentration.
 Coding examples displayed below.
 Great for introductory demonstrations of reaction kinetics and equilibria.
-Likely insufficient integration accuracy to known complex oscillating reactions like Iodine Clock.
+Likely insufficient integration accuracy to demonstrate known complex oscillating reactions like Iodine Clock.

 **Example 1: A <-> B**
 ___________________________________________________________________________